-Many business owners mistakenly see this as a way to show consumers that they are knowledgeable on the subject matter, and as necessary that may be, it can quickly backfire.
+Many business owners mistakenly see this as a way to show consumers that they are knowledgeable on the subject matter, and as necessary as that may be, it can quickly backfire.
 Those seeking your service are most likely not experts in the field (otherwise they wouldn’t need you).
-To appeal to these people, you must make the content as digestible as possible as those who find it difficult to comprehend your site’s content will likely close your tab and visit your competitor’s website.
+To appeal to these people, you must make the content as digestible as possible as those who find it difficult to comprehend your site’s content will likely close your tab and browse your competitor’s site instead.

 Improper Use of Testimonials